Hugh Churchill expert in materials science and quantum technologies.

 No Small Feat

-Churchill, an associate professor of physics, focuses on the small things in life – particularly nanoscale materials and devices controlled by quantum mechanics.
+Churchill, a professor of physics, focuses on the small things in life – particularly nanoscale materials and devices controlled by quantum mechanics.
 Unlike classical physics, where objects and forces behave in accordance with everyday human experience, quantum mechanics defines unusual behaviors observed in atoms and sub-atomic particles.
 Electronic devices that are engineered to be sufficiently small, cold and fast can also be governed by the rules of quantum mechanics, and quantum technologies seek to harness these unusual properties for societal benefit, which is where Churchill and fellow U of A faculty members come in.

-While nanoscopic in size, these particles can have an immense effect on technology, because everything from smart phones to health care imaging devices incorporates quantum mechanics.
+While nanoscopic in size, these particles can have an immense effect on technology, because everything from smart phones to health care imaging devices incorporate quantum mechanics.
 Even if you don’t completely understand the physics behind it, you can probably bet that they’ve been integrated into your daily life.

 Images from Churchill’s lab show the complexity – and beauty – of materials science.